Learn About The AHA

 Have a question?
 We can be reached by calling (732) 389-2958.

-Since 1991, the AHA has successfully developed over 550 homes in Monmouth, Ocean, and Middlesex counties.
+Since our founding, the AHA has successfully developed over 600 homes in Monmouth County.

-The AHA maintains a portfolio of affordable rental units in Monmouth and Ocean counties and assists municipalities in developing low-impact rental options for their affordable housing plans.
+The AHA maintains a portfolio of affordable rental units in Monmouth County and assists municipalities in developing low-impact rental options for their affordable housing plans.

-The AHA provides foreclosure counseling to those who are delinquent in their mortgages or in danger of foreclosure.
-Monthly, over 600 individuals and families contact our office for foreclosure assistance.
-The vast majority are moderate and middle income families.
+The AHA offers foreclosure counseling to those who are delinquent in their mortgages or are in danger of foreclosure.

 The AHA assists individuals with the application process to secure temporary assistance to pay their home energy bills.

-The AHA has a staff of over 80 employees and partners with other non-profit community organizations to develop housing options, revitalize neighborhoods and ultimately, strengthen our state and our nation.
+The AHA has a staff of over 80 employees and partners with other non-profit community organizations to develop housing options, revitalize neighborhoods and ultimately, strengthen our communities.

-The AHA is an active member in public and private housing boards and committees, provides conference speakers and participates in housing workshops.
+The AHA is an active member of public and private housing boards and committees while providing conference speakers and participating in housing workshops.

-The philosophy of the Affordable Housing Alliance is one of simplicity: it develops services, programs, and housing based on a shared human need for shelter, food, comfort, and quality of life and treats all seeking assistance with dignity, compassion and respect regardless of race, religion, sex, national origin, ethnicity, age, mental or physical disability, sexual orientation, income, gender (including pregnancy and gender expression) identity, color, marital status, veteran status, medical condition, or any other classification protected by federal, state, or local law or ordinance.
+The philosophy of the Affordable Housing Alliance is one of simplicity: it develops services, programs, and housing based on a shared human need for shelter, food, comfort, and quality of life.
+We treat all seeking assistance with dignity, compassion, and respect regardless of race, religion, sex, national origin, ethnicity, age, mental or physical disability, sexual orientation, income, gender (including pregnancy and gender expression) identity, color, marital status, veteran status, medical condition, or any other classification protected by federal, state, or local law or ordinance.

 The Affordable Housing Alliance’s goal is to expand affordable housing resources for residents who need them.
 This task is accomplished through inter-agency cooperation and partnership, and all facets of real estate development, from consultation and acquisition to construction, renovation, and management.